Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ```
 ruby GPC.rb send_establishment_request --funding ckb:200 udt:0
 ```
-Please note that please follow the format of funding, even if the amount of UDT you want to put in is zero.
+Please follow the format of funding, even if the amount of UDT you want to put in is zero.
 Then, if the channel is established successfully, you should see
 ```
 channel is established, please wait the transaction on chain.
 ```